davyie/spring_multimodule/docs/Java.md

 ## Database
 What is a DataSource?
 - This is a connection set up to a database.

+## Classloaders
+What are ClassLoaders?
+- These are responsible for loading in classes in JVM (Java Virtual Machine) during runtime.